-- Improved inversion systems for GHG and aerosol emissions estimation based on multiple observations and methodologies. - Good practice guidelines on how top-down emission estimation systems can support GHG inventories and the Global Stocktake. - A Flexible Inversion Tool for Inventory Compiler for demonstrating the strengths and weaknesses in estimating GHG emissions, which will be made available to national inventory compilers. - Observation-based estimates of GHG emissions (CO2, CH4, N2O) for European countries (with a specific focus on Germany, The Netherlands, Sweden and Switzerland such that they can be used as input in the respective GHG inventories). - Observation-based estimates of aerosol emissions and their uncertainties for European countries. - Improved estimates of uncertain emission factors used in the inventories, based on process modelling in ORCHIDEE and LPJ-GUESS of Sweden and Italy for the AFOLU sector. - Estimates of the climate impact of national emissions in terms of radiative forcing taking into account the radiative impact of aerosols and GHGs. - An evaluation of future observing systems (both satellite and in-situ) in terms of their potential to further reduce uncertainties in the estimated GHG emissions and corresponding guidelines on the design of the networks. - An estimate of the impact of planned satellite missions for quantifying aerosol emissions
+- 1. Improved inversion systems for GHG and aerosol emissions estimation based on multiple observations and methodologies. - 2.
+Good practice guidelines on how top-down emission estimation systems can support GHG inventories and the Global Stocktake. - 3.
+A Flexible Inversion Tool for Inventory Compiler for demonstrating the strengths and weaknesses in estimating GHG emissions, which will be made available to national inventory compilers. - 4.
+Observation-based estimates of GHG emissions (CO2, CH4, N2O) for European countries (with a specific focus on Germany, The Netherlands, Sweden and Switzerland such that they can be used as input in the respective GHG inventories). - 5.
+Observation-based estimates of aerosol emissions and their uncertainties for European countries. - 6.
+Improved estimates of uncertain emission factors used in the inventories, based on process modelling in ORCHIDEE and LPJ-GUESS of Sweden and Italy for the AFOLU sector. - 7.
+Estimates of the climate impact of national emissions in terms of radiative forcing taking into account the radiative impact of aerosols and GHGs. - 8.
+An evaluation of future observing systems (both satellite and in-situ) in terms of their potential to further reduce uncertainties in the estimated GHG emissions and corresponding guidelines on the design of the networks. - 9.
+An estimate of the impact of planned satellite missions for quantifying aerosol emissions

-- Scientific publications on the contribution of top-down techniques to the verification of national GHG inventories and their reconciliation with relevant assessment and monitoring systems as well as on aerosol emissions estimations. - Trained employees (on a PhD as well as postdoc/researcher level) in the growing field of GHG and aerosol emissions estimations, inventory compilation and reporting.
+- 10. Scientific publications on the contribution of top-down techniques to the verification of national GHG inventories and their reconciliation with relevant assessment and monitoring systems as well as on aerosol emissions estimations. - 11.
+Trained employees (on a PhD as well as postdoc/researcher level) in the growing field of GHG and aerosol emissions estimations, inventory compilation and reporting.

-The main target groups and stakeholders of the project are:
+The main target groups and stakeholders of the project as well as the envisaged dissemination means are listed below and summarized in the following table.